Volume IV · Life Dashboard · Tool 005

 The science behind the Stress & Burnout Index.

-The full methodology — including item lineage, scoring with reverse-coding details, severity-band derivation from Cohen & Janicki-Deverts 2012 US national probability samples, archetype thresholds, care-aware escalation logic, validation evidence, limitations, and references — is documented on the tool methodology page.
+The full methodology — including item development, scoring with reverse-coding details, LBL-original severity-band derivation, archetype thresholds, care-aware escalation logic, the planned post-launch convergent-validity study, limitations, and references — is documented on the tool methodology page.

-The Perceived Stress Scale-10 is a 10-item self-report measure of how unpredictable, uncontrollable, and overloaded a respondent finds their life over the past month.
-It is not a diagnostic instrument — there is no diagnosis of "stress" in DSM-5 or ICD-11, and the PSS-10 was never intended as one.
-Rather, the score quantifies subjective appraisal of demands and is robustly associated with downstream health outcomes (cardiovascular risk, immune function, mental health symptoms) when sustained.
+Perceived stress is the experience of current life events as unpredictable, uncontrollable, and exceeding one’s resources.
+It is not a diagnostic category — there is no diagnosis of "stress" in DSM-5 or ICD-11.
+Rather, the perceived-stress construct quantifies subjective appraisal of demands and is robustly associated with downstream health outcomes (cardiovascular risk, immune function, mental-health symptoms) when sustained over time.

 Item 1